UPPMAX/R-matlab-julia-HPC/docs-mk/r/packages.md

     [2] "/sw/easybuild_milan/software/R/4.2.1-foss-2022a/lib64/R/library"
     ```

-!!! warning "Modules on Dardel"
+!!! warning "Warning: Modules on Dardel"

     If you are using Dardel, then note that there are 13 pre-loaded modules when you login, most of which are related to the machine being a Cray.
 If you do ``module purge`` there, they will all be removed together with the application software modules you wanted to purge.
 This may cause problems.